UniversalTourist/tidyverse_trainer_exam_materials/hazel_kavili_trainer_presentation.md

 ========================================================
 ## *Mutate:* We need a new column!
-Mutate helps us to create a new column by using othe
+`mutate` lets us add or overwrite columns by computing a new value for them.
+For example, in the code below, we want a column name `is_processing_method_full` which is filled by checking if `processing_method` have some value or not.
+If it is not NA, we'll write 1, otherwise 0.

+We didn't have `is_processing_method_full` before but we create it by using `processing_method` variable.

 ```r
 coffee_ratings %>%